 Sometimes when the shipping units go on the voyage, they become part of some chaos, and due to various reasons, they go missing.
 This not returning on the time is the reason that leads to scarcity.
 And here we are not talking about one maritime shipping container.
 As I am writing, more than 50 million shipping units are currently traveling.
 So, you can imagine what will be the scenario if any of the ships carrying the boxes go missing or find themselves in some difficult condition.

-We will look in detail at the reasons that are making the shipping containers fall short.
+Reasons that are making the shipping containers fall short.

 Covid-19 break out